 Nutritional advice is intended to support your oral health as you undertake dental revision.
 Nutritional information provided will always respect the nutritional recommendations of your healthcare practitioner.

 Anthony Trovato attended La Salle University in Philadelphia, graduating with a Bachelor of Science in Nutrition with Pre-Bio concentrations in 2005.
 Anthony was awarded Outstanding Nutrition Program Graduate for his class.
 In 2010, between his undergraduate and graduate studies, Anthony earned a license in Massage Therapy from Cortiva in King of Prussia, Pennsylvania.

 His first Master's degree is in Applied Clinical Nutrition from New York Chiropractic College in 2012.
 In 2016 he completed his second bachelors degree in Health Sciences from Quantum University and went on to complete his second Master's degree is in Natural Medicine in 2017 from the same university.
-Anthony is now in the middle of writing a dissertation on nutrition and reversing the decay process to earn his PhD.
+In 2020, Anthony completed his 130 page dissertation on nutrition and reversing the decay process to earn his PhD.
 Anthony attends continuing education seminars all over the US on biologic dentistry, alternative medicine, whole-body wellness, and advanced nutrition.